 In Laos, A Chinese-Funded Railway Sparks Hope For Growth — And Fears Of Debt

 In Southeast Asia's only landlocked country, the Mekong River is a lifeline.
-From a slow boat heading up the river in the Lao People's Democratic Republic, you'll see fishermen working in their boats, riverside farms where bananas grow and domesticated buffalo lazing.
+From a slow boat heading up the river in Laos, you'll see fishermen working in their boats, riverside farms where bananas grow, and domesticated buffalo lazing.
 Occasionally a ferry chugs by.
 From time to time, steps leading to a riverside village become visible on the banks through the foliage.
-The wind is swift, and the brown freshwater laps up onto the side of the boat.
+The wind is swift, and the brown fresh water laps up onto the side of the boat.

 Just over 9 miles north of Luang Prabang, a startling aberration appears: five giant concrete pylons rising out of the water.